 The system I have now relies on a large turnbuckle to hold the door shut—and it’s well above the reach of a bear.

 When I want to go into the cache, I use a stick to push up the end of the turnbuckle so that it’s vertical.
 The door swings open by itself, and I put the ladder in place at the doorway.
-When I’m done, I lean the ladder back, swing it around to catch the edge of the door, push the door shut so that the ladder is leaning against it, and close the turnbuckle.
-Then I remove the ladder to prevent it’s use by any interested animals.
+When I’m done and have climbed back down, I lean the ladder back, swing it around to catch the edge of the door and use the ladder to push the door shut.
+Then I climb back up and close the turnbuckle.
+Finally I remove the ladder to prevent it’s use by any interested animals.

 I’ve also made caches with a door in the bottom.
-That kind of door slides under cleats along both sides.
-The cleats keep the door lined up with the hole in the floor and prevent it from being pushed up by bears.
-That arrangement gives me more wall space and more floor space around the cache’s edges.
+That kind of door slides under cleats along both sides of the opening.
+The cleats prevent the door from being pushed up by bears.
+With the door opening out of the way I have more wall space and more floor space around the cache’s edges.
 I can climb into the cache, slide the door closed, and stand on it.

-In many ways I prefer the floor door setup.
+In many ways I prefer the door in the floor setup.
 It’s sometimes hard to seal around a door in a side wall.
 There have been times when I was working inside a cache with the wall door open for light, only to have wind catch the door and flap it around violently.
-The floor door prevents that.
+The door in the floor prevents that.

 My Double Cache